raymonelina/demo-transformer/README.md

 - Model saving and loading functionality
 - Pre-layer normalization option for more stable training
 - Weight tying option for parameter efficiency
+- Relative positional encoding for better handling of variable-length sequences
+- Gradient checkpointing for memory-efficient training of large models

 ## Installation